 One of the best ways to verify a customer during the onboarding process and reduce the risk of future financial crime is by verifying all sorts of documents.
 Using the latest technological features, document verification can be conducted online on all kinds of documents.

 DIRO’s award-winning document verification service is the industry standard for verifying documents and reducing the risk of financial crime for banks, financial institutions, and other industries.
-It even helps in diminishing the risk for human error.
+It even helps in diminishing the risk of human error.
 Institutions just have to log in to DIRO’s secure browser and verify if a document is original or not.

 DIRO’s innovative technology does instant document verification and offers 100% proof of authentication.
 The proof of authentication itself can be used as an original document by users.
 By utilizing all the technology has to offer, banks, financial institutions, and FinTechs can improve their chances of fighting financial fraud.